 - Wisconsin law provides multiple factors for a divorce court to consider when deciding whether or not to order alimony.
 In determining whether maintenance will be ordered, the court will consider all of the following factors:

-- How long the parties were married,
+- How long have the parties been married,

 - The spouses’ relative ages and physical and emotional health,